Bahmni/bahmni-package/bahmni-docker/README.md

 *Using the local images:*

 In order to use the locally built images, update `ODOO_CONNECT_IMAGE_TAG` environment variable so that docker compose picks up local images.

+# Adding/ Upgrading OpenMRS Modules
+OpenMRS modules can be added or upgraded through the OpenMRS Web Interface.

+Note: Method 1 is the recommended approach for managing modules.

+*Method 1:*
+1. Set the `OPENMRS_MODULE_WEB_ADMIN` variable to `true` in the .env file.
+2. Restart OpenMRS by running the follwoing commands from the directory where docker-compose file is present.
+    >`docker-compose rm -s -v openmrs`

+    > `docker-compose up openmrs`
+3. Navigate to Administration --> Manage Modules
+4. When you want to add a new module click on `Browse button` in the Add Module section and then select your .omod file.
+5. When you want to add a new module click on `Browse button` in the Upgrade Module section and then select your .omod file.
+6. Then click on Upload.
+OpenMRS will pick up the new module and will be available to use.
+7. The modules folder has been volume mounted and will persist until you remove your volume.